Anonymous6598/My_Maps/README.md

 # My_Maps
 Just maps, nothing else.
 If you like simplicity -- it's your choice.
-Now with search and AI assistant.
+Now with search and Llama 3.1 Supernova Lite model assistant.

 Before: